Navigating Non-Conformity • How I Re-invented my Career + Business Identities 16 Times • Part 1

 Greatest takeaways • Universe will test your willingness, again and again, to sell your soul purpose for physical safety.
 It doesn't feel fair, and that's how the laws of the Universe operate.
 Fighting them is a huge waste of time and great source of suffering.
 I'm just damn grateful that my calling happens to be a line of work that I can do well until I die (unlike female gymnasts who retire in their teens from all the a damage done to their bodies), with high earning capacity.
 I've never felt such depth and aliveness, I guess that's what happens when I'm living my calling.

 Critics corner • "So you think you’re better than us now?"

 Identity no. 14 • Wealth Mentor

-Why I left • I didn't.
-The deeper my clients and I dug into wealth creation and soul fulfillment, the more we struck vulnerable nerves of shame and/or trauma.
+Why I left • I didn't fully leave either.
+But the deeper my clients and I dug into wealth creation and soul fulfillment, the more we struck vulnerable chords of shame and/or trauma.
 So I needed a different set of tools.
 No amount of coaching or mentoring will shift a client's prosperity consciousness if there is shame/trauma in the way.
 Even clients who had plenty of real estate properties, they weren't fulfilled nor fully actualized because of residual mental or emotional blocks.